Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 - Keep your bedroom dark.

-Calories are units of energy in food. if you don’t consume enough energy, you’ll (obviously) be low on energy.
+Calories are units of energy in food.
+If you don’t consume enough of them, you’ll be low on energy.
 It really is that simple.

 A diet deficient in calories is also likely deficient in micronutrients that keep all your systems working properly, converting food into energy, supporting your immune system, and keeping you perky in general.

-One older study showed that female athletes in sports that prize low body weight (gymnastics, distance running, diving, figure skating, and ballet) were more prone to nutrient deficiency, fatigue, dehydration, delayed growth, and impaired immunity.
+A 2002 study found that female athletes in sports that prize low body weight (gymnastics, distance running, diving, figure skating, and ballet) were more prone to nutrient deficiency, fatigue, dehydration, delayed growth, and impaired immunity.

 Your body needs a minimum number of calories just to support its basic functions.
 If you do anything besides breathe and stay alive, you’ll need more calories than that.

-If you feel the need to restrict calories despite feeling tired all the time, consider talking to a mental healthcare professional or registered dietitian about your relationship with food.
+If you feel the need to restrict calories despite feeling tired all the time, consider talking with a mental health professional or a registered dietitian about your relationship with food.

-A number of studies have attempted to measure the relationship between protein consumption and fatigue.
+A number of studies have tried to measure the relationship between protein consumption and fatigue.

-For example, a group of male weightlifters experienced less stress and fatigue on a high protein, low fat diet than on a moderate protein, moderate fat diet.
+For example, in a 2015 study, a group of male weightlifters experienced less stress and fatigue while on a high protein, low fat diet than on a moderate protein, moderate fat diet.

-A study of marathon runners showed improvements in physical fatigue, mental energy, and soreness 3 days after the event when they added protein to their mid- or post-run snack.
+A 2018 study in marathon runners found that participants showed improvements in physical fatigue, mental energy, and soreness 3 days after the event when they added protein to their mid- or post-run snack.

-In another study, Korean college students who ate high protein foods like meat, fish, eggs, and beans more than two times a day reported lower levels of fatigue.
+And in a 2013 study, Korean college students who ate high protein foods like meat, fish, eggs, and beans more than twice a day reported lower levels of fatigue.

 Try these sources of high quality protein:

-- fish (especially those high in omega-3 fatty acids like salmon, trout, sardines, mackerel, albacore tuna, and herring)
+- fish (especially those high in omega-3 fatty acids, such as salmon, trout, sardines, mackerel, albacore tuna, and herring)

 - skinless chicken and turkey